metatypedev/metatype/website/src/pages/legal/privacy-policy.md

 - Tracking technologies and Cookies.
 We use Customer number.
 We also automatically collect information about device’s operating system, .

-## 3. The Way We Use Your Information
+## 3. The way we use your information

 We process your information adhering to the general data processing principles.
 We may use the information we collect through our Site for a number of reasons,